richardjkendall/rp2040-freq-counter/README.md

 Each subfolder contains a different implementation.

+I wrote a blog post about this here https://rjk.codes/post/building-a-frequency-counter/

 ## PWM

 This is in the `pwm` folder.
 In this implementation, the hardware PWM block is used to count the pulses coming from the measured clock and a CPU interrupt attached to a GPIO pin is used to monitor the 1PPS signal.